 Can Bulimia Kill You?

-Of all mental health disorders, eating disorders are often considered the most dangerous—and, sadly, the conditions often have a high mortality rate.
+Of all mental health disorders, eating disorders are often considered the most dangerous and deadly.
+In fact, they have the second-highest mortality rate of all mental illnesses.1

 Can bulimia kill you?

-When it comes to bulimia nervosa, studies have found the condition carries a mortality rate of around 4%, including an elevated risk of suicide.
-[1] And even when not resulting in death, the condition can contribute to a number of dangerous health issues, including heart complications and esophageal cancer.
+Bulimia nervosa (BN) has a mortality rate of around 4%, including an elevated risk of suicide.2 This eating disorder can also contribute to a number of dangerous health issues, including heart complications and esophageal cancer.

 bulimia mortality